-Moraine have built a reputation as an electrifying, wide-ranging instrumental band, gaining an international audience with their unique amalgam of art rock, forward-thinking jazz, Asian-inspired music, and more.
+Moraine has built a reputation as an electrifying, wide-ranging instrumental band, gaining an international audience with its unique amalgam of art rock, forward-thinking jazz, Asian-inspired music, and more.

-Balancing inventive composition with exploratory improvisation, the Seattle-based unit has performed in major U.S. cities on both coasts, in Mexico and Siberia (including Tuva), and at notable festivals such as NEARfest and Baja Prog.
+Balancing inventive composition with exploratory improvisation, the Seattle-based unit has performed in major U.S. cities on both coasts, in Mexico and Siberia, and at notable festivals including NEARfest, Baja Prog, and Ustuu Huree (Tuva).
 In 2019 the band was honored to open several U.S. shows for the legendary Soft Machine.
 Moraine's three releases on MoonJune Records (two co-produced by fabled Pacific Northwest sonic mage Steve Fisk) have garnered hundreds of enthusiastic reviews worldwide.
 Moraine has also performed with such globally significant artists as trombone virtuoso Stuart Dempster, Mexican avant-folk phenomenon Cabezas de Cera, traditional Korean master musician Young Sub Lee, protean Russian bassist Wadim Dicke, Swiss vocal duo Eclecta Forever, and ECM artists Lionel Friedli and Nicolas Stocker.

 Dennis Rea (guitar) • Alicia DeJoie (violin) • James DeJoie (woodwinds) • Ruth Davidson (cello) • Phil Cali (bass) • Brian Oppel (drums)

 Love and abiding respect to Morainians emeritus Jay Jaskot, Kevin Millard, Stephen Thomas Cavit, and Tom Zgonc

 Management: MoonJune Music International